viamrobotics/docs/docs/components/input-controller/_index.md

 You are likely already familiar with human-interface devices, like keyboards and mice, elevator button panels, light power switches, joysticks, and gamepads, or, video game controllers, from your daily life.

-Configuring an _input_ component allows you to use devices like these with your robot, enabling you to control your robot's actions by interacting with the device.
+Configuring an _input_ component allows you to use devices like these with your machine, enabling you to control your machine's actions by interacting with the device.

 This component currently supports devices like gamepads and joysticks that contain one or more [Controls](#control-field) representing the individual axes and buttons on the device.
 To use the controller's inputs, you must [register callback functions](#registercontrolcallback) to the [Controls](#control-field) with the `input` API.